stringandstickytape/MaxsAiStudio/README.md

 ### 22. AutoSuggest Function

-- AAutoSuggest provides suggestions for continuing the conversation.
+- AutoSuggest provides suggestions for continuing the conversation.
 - This feature can be accessed through the "Specials" menu, with options for regular and "fun" suggestions.
 - Suggestions are presented in a separate window, and selecting one will populate the input box.
+- There is also a user-specified AutoSuggest option, allowing users to customize the suggestion prompts.

+### 23. Code Highlighting

+- CS and HTML (with inline JS) highlighting has been added to improve code readability in AI responses.
+- A new option to set code highlight colors has been added under the "Specials" menu (but it doesn't work yet).

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.